franciscop/server/docs/tutorials/getting-started/README.md

 This is because we want these files and places to only be accessible from our computer, but we don't want to deploy them along the rest of the code.

-Finally we will start our npm package by doing init in the terminal:
+Finally we will initialize our project by doing init in the terminal:

 ```bash
 npm init
 ```

-It will ask some questions, just answer them or press "enter" to accept the default (set the "main" to "index.js").
+It will ask some questions, just answer them or press the "enter" key to accept the default (set the "main" to "index.js").
 After answering everything you should have a `package.json` file, so now you can edit the part where it says "scripts" to add this:

 ```json
   "scripts": {